 A visit here might remind you of visiting a European village with the quaint bistro tables, the miniature sailboats in the fountain, the impressive stone architecture.
 Each visitor gets a 30-45 minute tour of the Estate, followed by a seated tasting of four Estate wines with small pairings selected by our Estate Chef, Alex Lovick.
 The entire experience lasts 75-90 minutes, is limited to 10 guests, and costs $50 per person.
 Reservations are highly recommended as there arevaried and limited times available each day.

-After the tour, order a glass of wine and have a seat at the bistro tables to watch the afternoon float by.
+After the tour, order a glass of wine, some bread and cheese and have a seat at one of the bistro tables to watch the afternoon float by.
 It might be the best afternoon you'll spend in Napa.

 The story goes that Georges de Latour bought the winery for his wife in 1900 who exclaims "“Quel beau lieu!” ("beautiful place") thus giving it their name.
 But soon a vine killing disease takes over Napa Valley and nearly wipes out all the vines.
 "Thanks for the dead vineyard, Georges," I'm guessing his wife said as she stormed out of the winery.